 The Orange County Youth Bureau’s mission is to promote positive youth development through county-wide integrated planning, funding, monitoring, coordinating and developing youth and family services programs for Orange County youth aged 0 to 21.

-The Children and Family Services Plan (PDF), required by the New York State Office of Children and Family Services Office of Youth Development, guides Youth Bureau resource allocations and program coordination and development priorities.
+The Children and Family Services Plan (CFSP), required by the New York State Office of Children and Family Services Office of Youth Development, guides Youth Bureau resource allocations and program coordination and development priorities.
 Quantitative data from the New York State Council on Children and Families Touchstones Kids Count Data Book and qualitative data collected by convening community planning groups, identify problems and strengths along with coordinated strategies to address them.
 We promote private and public partnerships, bringing together towns, villages, cities, social and educational agencies and private citizens including youth.

 We are responsible for coordination efforts for: